quasarframework/quasar-ui-qcalendar/docs/src/pages/contributing/overview.md

 Contributions are not limited to code.
 We also encourage feedback, documentation, new design, and tools.
 And, we also encourage [sponsorship](/contributing/sponsor), especially if you are using QCalendar in a business endeavor.

-All you need is a [Github account](https://github.com/join) to get started.
+All you need is a [GitHub account](https://github.com/join) to get started.

 ## Working in the open